duereg/manager-readme/README.md

 ### Our Average Week
 Every morning we'll have a brief 5-10 minute standup where everyone will discuss what they've been working on, what they will work on, and anything that is blocking them.

 We’ll have a 1:1 every week to two weeks for at least 30 minutes.
 This meeting discusses topics of substance and updates.
-Edit our 1:1 calendar invite to capture future topics for our 1:1s and to provide a handy historic record of what we’ve discussed.
-When you or I think of a topic, let's dump into the calendar invite.
+Edit our 1:1 notes to capture future topics for our 1:1s and to provide a handy historic record of what we’ve discussed.
+When you or I think of a topic, let's dump them into the 1:1 notes.
 During 1:1s we will go through your agenda first and if time permits I will have some questions.
 These meetings are for you.
 Urgent matters should not wait for a 1:1.

-We’ll have a team planner with your peers every two weeks for 30-60 minutes.
-We'll discuss what we've been working on briefly, and what we're planning on working on the next two weeks.
+We’ll have a team planner with your peers every week or two for 30-60 minutes.
+We'll discuss what we've been working on briefly, and what we're planning on working on for the next week or two.

-We'll also have a team retro every two weeks for about an hour, where we discuss what has and hasn't been working for us as a team.
+We'll also have a team retro at least every two weeks for about an hour, where we discuss what has and hasn't been working for us as a team.
 Every retro should have actionable items that we follow up on.

 ### Scheduling Meetings
 If you schedule a meeting, please provide: